felipehummel/QtSearch/README.md

 Customizing the Index
 ==========

-All data to perform searches is stored on a `Index`.
-This includes vocabulary, inverted index (term's posting lists), documents content and norm.
+All data to perform searches is stored on an `Index`.
+This includes vocabulary, inverted index (term's posting list), documents content and norm.
 Currently QtSearch provides only `MemoryIndex`, a completely in memory index with no persistent storage.
-To implement a custom `Index` one must inherit it or `MemoryIndex` and implement/reimplement the following methods:
+To implement a custom `Index` one must inherit from it or `MemoryIndex` and implement/reimplement the following methods:

     // method that register that a term occured in a document.
 This method is called at every occurrence of the term void addPosting(const QString &term, int docId);